ccmim/mi-prediction/README.md

 - 20.08.14: Code released.
 - 20.09.15: Network weights uploaded.
 Article under review.
-- 21.22.03: Creaated a branch for external validation
+- 21.22.03: Created a branch for external validation
 - 21.08.04: Updated weights and main file for 7 metadata variables - External validation
+- 21.02.06: Upload all scripts used to address reviewers comments